 What To Expect

 Appointments are typically about one hour but can be longer depending on the patient and family’s needs.
 We believe strongly in freedom from fear and pain and that your final memories with your pet should be of them being calm and at peace.
 To ensure a peaceful experience, a subcutaneous injection of pain medication and sedation will be given.
 This injection is given with a small needle just under the skin.
 Once your pet has fallen into a deep and peaceful sleep, an IV catheter is placed prior to the administration of the final injections, which is an overdose of anesthetic.
-The veterinarian will then confirm that your pet has passed and then provide you with some time alone with your dear friend to say goodbye.
+The care provider will then confirm that your pet has passed and then offer you some time alone with your dear friend to say goodbye.

 Making It Personal